emersonwood/hub/company/ROADMAP.md

 A platform for augmenting software development processes.

 ## Mid term
-Tools for defining, reporting, and enforcing code quality patterns, Specifically in best practices, code style, security and debugging.
+Tools for defining, reporting, and enforcing code quality patterns, specifically in best practices, code style, security and debugging.

 **Epic: Defining and Importing Patterns**